andotherstuff/garland-protocol/garland-v0.1.md

 - The `created_at` timestamp (required by Nostr protocol)
 - The owner's public key (inherent to Nostr signatures)

-The `prev` tag reveals the existence of a chain but not its contents.
-Timing analysis of `created_at` timestamps can reveal activity patterns; users concerned about this can batch commits or add random delays.
+The `prev` tag reveals chain structure but not contents.
+Observers can count commits and analyze timing patterns from `created_at` timestamps, but cannot determine what changed between commits or how much data each commit affects.
+Users concerned about timing analysis can batch commits or add random delays to `created_at` values (within Nostr's tolerance for clock skew).

 ---